Azure/azure-iot-sdks/csharp/device/readme.md

 ## Folder structure of repository

-All the .NET specific resources are located in the **csharp** folder.
+All the .NET device specific resources are located in the **csharp** folder.

 ### /build